Categories: Sales Funnels

 Operators are built around results because their deal depends on them.

-The key difference: an agency or consultant stops before results are produced.
+The key difference is that an agency or consultant stops before results are produced.
 An operator starts when results begin and remains until they hold.

 Agencies deliver plans.
 Consultants deliver advice.
 Operators deliver results.
 Only one of the three is still on the floor when the numbers come in.